Louis J. Sebille

 Louis Joseph "Lou" Sebille (November 21, 1915 – August 5, 1950) was a fighter pilot in the United States Army Air Forces during World War II and later the United States Air Force during the Korean War.
-He rose to the rank of major and posthumously received the Medal of Honor for his heroic actions on August 5, 1950 in South Korea during the Battle of Pusan Perimeter.
+He rose to the rank of major and was posthumously awarded the Medal of Honor for his actions on August 5, 1950, in South Korea during the Battle of the Pusan Perimeter.

-Born in Michigan, Sebille worked as a master of ceremonies in Chicago, Illinois before joining the U.S. Army Air Corps shortly after the attack on Pearl Harbor on December 7, 1941.
+Born in Michigan, Sebille worked as a master of ceremonies in Chicago, Illinois, before joining the United States Army Air Corps shortly after the attack on Pearl Harbor on December 7, 1941.
 Sebille flew B-26 Marauder bombers over Europe from 1943 to 1945.
 He flew 68 combat missions and accrued more than 3,000 hours of flying time.
 Sebille briefly became a commercial airline pilot after the war before he was offered a commission as a first lieutenant and reentered the service in July 1946.

 Sebille commanded the 67th Fighter-Bomber Squadron at the outbreak of the Korean War, flying P-51 Mustangs in close air support and air strike missions.
 On August 5, 1950, he attacked a North Korean armored column advancing on United Nations military units.
-Though his aircraft was heavily damaged and he was wounded during the first pass on the column, he turned his plane around and deliberately crashed into the convoy at the cost of his life.
+Though his aircraft was heavily damaged and he was wounded during his first pass over the column, he turned his plane around and deliberately crashed into the convoy at the cost of his life.

 Early life and education

-Sebille was born on November 21, 1915 in Harbor Beach, Michigan.
+Sebille was born on November 21, 1915, in Harbor Beach, Michigan.
 He attended Wayne State University in Detroit, Michigan.
-After his graduation from the university in the 1930s he moved to Chicago, Illinois where he worked as a Master of Ceremonies in several Chicago nightclubs under the nickname "Lou Reynolds."
+After his graduation from the university in the 1930s he moved to Chicago, Illinois, where he worked as a Master of Ceremonies in several Chicago nightclubs under the nickname "Lou Reynolds."
 He was described as "a handsome glib master of ceremonies who used to wow the customers with his own parody of My Blue Heaven."
 Sebille married and his wife gave birth to a son in December 1949.